 Your quilt can be made entirely of two colors,(eg. white blades on a dark background), or you can alternate different colored blades on the same light background color.
 Using the same background color gives your quilt unity.
 Brightly colored blades on a white or cream background look extremely effective!

 Supplies will be the same as for your windmill block, except for at least one extra color of the fabric.
-My instructions are for four colors, but of course, you can use five different fabrics if you prefer to!
+My instructions are for four colors, but of course, you can use five different fabrics if you prefer!

-Now stitch your light strip to the medium color of one of your double strips.
+- Now stitch your light strip to the medium color of one of your double strips.
 Stitch your band of three colors to the other side of your light strip.
-Press

 You will now have a long band of 5 strips sewn together, with the lightest strip in the center.
 Your central strips will appear narrower than the outer strips.
 Don’t worry, this is just because your outer strips still have their seam allowance showing.